Salesforce-Offline-Free-Download-v1/salesforce-offline-setup-assistant/.github/ISSUE_TEMPLATE/question.md

 ---
 name: "❓ Question"
-about: "Ask a question about the QuickBooks Offline Setup Assistant"
+about: "Ask a question about the Salesforce Offline Setup Assistant"
 title: "[Q] "
 labels: "question, needs-triage"
 assignees: ''